 Completely separating work from home sounds nice in theory, doesn’t it?
 When you’re at home, you can relax.
 When you’re at your chosen work space, wherever that may be, you get shit done.

-But the main problem here is that when you rely on an external place to do your writing (or whatever work you’re struggling with), you’re also at the mercy of external factors.
+But the main problem here is that when you rely on an external place to do your work, you’re also at the mercy of external factors.
 Here are a few things that can throw you off:

 - There are people sitting where you usually sit.

 - There are no other available seats either.

 - You can’t sit where you normally sit for a completely unpredictable reason that’s outside your control, such as the entire area being closed off because they’re attempting to install a gigantic carousel in the middle of the room.
 (True story.)